Cerro Bayo Lifts & Terrain

 Off-Piste Skiing Cerro Bayo

-In addition to some of the cruisy tree skiing off the Bosque chair, you can drop into this region higher from off the Lenga chair for some bowl skiing or steeper tighter trees.
+Easy off-piste includes the cruisy tree skiing off the Bosque chair, and you can drop into this region higher from off the Lenga chair for some bowl skiing or steeper tighter trees.

-For some gnarly “in-bounds” tree skiing, cross the beginners poma line and head down the front side of the mountain to the Panoramica trail.
-The terrain is littered with small cliffs and it’s steep; small cliffs and shit your pants sort of steep!
-This area has a fair bit of bamboo so decent snow cover is required.
+When there is plenty of snow cover, extreme skiers can hit the zone below the beginners’ poma line and head down the front side of the mountain to the Panoramica trail.
+The terrain is littered with small cliffs and it’s steep.

-Cerro Bayo has some amazing sidecountry and backcountry if you push further out skiers’ left.
-There is also some great backcountry over the back that hooks around into Los Lagos area.
+Cerro Bayo has some other nice backcountry over the back that hooks around into Los Lagos area.
 Having a guide is quite helpful, especially for egress management, and some of the multi-resort tours of Patagonia head into the Cerro Bayo sidecountry and backcountry.

 Cerro Bayo Ski Season